 - Graduation Rate: 82%

 Regent University was founded in 1978 by Dr. M.G.
 “Pat” Robertson and has been recognized as one of the Top 20 Online Bachelor’s Programs nationally by U.S. News & World Report for three years running.
 Regent is also in the top 5 percent of Most Affordable Private Christian Colleges and Universities according to the CCCU Tuition Survey.
-Regent has associate, bachelor program, master, and doctoral degrees available for those seeking an online degree in psychology.
+Regent has the associate’s, bachelor’s, master’s, and doctoral degrees available for those seeking an online degree in psychology.

 - Tuition Per Credit: $395